How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 The safest approach is to verify the serial number directly on the engine every time, even if the outboard has been serviced before.

-Practical Identification Checklist Before Ordering Parts
+Practical Checklist Before Ordering Parts

-Before selecting maintenance or replacement components, confirm the following:
+Before selecting maintenance or replacement components, confirm:

 • Serial number is located and legible